 Perfusion Index is defined as the ratio of pulsatile blood flow to the non-pulsatile blood flow in our tissue.
 In other words, a high perfusion index means a good supply of oxygenated blood through the blood vessels and vice versa.

 The perfusion index ranging from 0-5 can be considered as low value.
-Similarly, above 5 might be considered as a good value of perfusion index.
+Similarly, above 5 might be considered as a good value of the perfusion index.

 How to use a fingertip pulse oximeter?